microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 # 🎉 React Native Windows 0.74 Release Now Available! 🎉

-We're thrilled to announce the release of React Native Windows version 0.74, freshly rolled out on 4/29/2024!
+We're thrilled to announce the release of [React Native Windows version 0.74](https://github.com/microsoft/react-native-windows/releases/tag/react-native-windows_v0.74.0), freshly rolled out on 4/29/2024!
 Alongside the enhancements brought by [React Native 0.74](https://reactnative.dev/blog/2024/04/22/release-0.74), we've been hard at work implementing some exciting Windows-specific updates.

+## What's the best way to upgrade my App?

+The best way to upgrade to the latest **0.74** release is to follow our [upgrade documentation](https://microsoft.github.io/react-native-windows/docs/upgrade-app) where you can either upgrade with CLI commands or manually update your application using the [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/).

+To get the full list of release details, including breaking changes, check out our [release notes over on our repo.](https://github.com/microsoft/react-native-windows/releases/tag/react-native-windows_v0.74.0)

 ## New Features